Ebro: The delta

 The Ebro Delta (Delta de l'Ebre), in the Terres de l'Ebre ('Ebro Lands') region, Catalonia, is at 340 km2, or 20km² less, one of the largest wetlands of the western Mediterranean.
 Designated a Ramsar site, it has entirely grown on soils washed downriver—the historical rate of growth of the delta is demonstrated by the town of Amposta.
 Recorded and thus confirmed as a seaport in the Roman Warm Period in the 4th century, it is now well inland from the mouths.
 The rounded form of the delta attests to the subsequent balance between sediment deposition by the Ebro and removal of this material by wave erosion.

 The modern delta is in intensive agricultural use for rice, fruit (in particular citrus), and vegetables.
 The Ebro delta also has numerous beaches, marshes, and salt pans that provide habitat for over 300 species of birds.

 The Ebro delta was classified as a wetland area of international interest by Spain's Bureau Mar in 1962.
 Since a phased-introduction law (1983 to 1986) Spain has designated 7736 ha as the Ebro Delta Natural Park (Parc Natural del Delta de l'Ebre) to protect its natural resources.
 A network of canals and irrigation ditches dug by agricultural and conservation groups help to maintain the ecologic and economic resources of the delta.

 Name

 The Greeks called the river Ἴβηρ (Ibēr), abir, ah'ir and the Romans called it the Hibēr, Ibēr, or Ibērus flūmen, leading to its current name.
 The Iberian Peninsula and the Hibērī or Ibērī (the people of the area) were named after the river.
-It is not known with any certainty whether the Greeks used a local native name for the river.
-Nor is it known what the word "Ibēr" or "Hibēr" might mean.
-In modern Basque the word ibar means 'valley' or 'watered meadow', while ibai means 'river', but there is no proof relating the etymology of the Ebro River with these Basque words.
+It is not known with any certainty whether the Greeks used a local native name for the river, nor is it known what the words hibēr or ibēr might have meant.
+In modern Basque the word ibar means 'valley' or 'watered meadow', while ibai means 'river', but it is unknown whether these words are related to the etymology of the Ebro River.
 There are rivers in the Balkans called Ibar (Montenegro and Serbia) and Evros (Bulgaria and Greece).
+The Greek name might have referred to the Jewish colonies along the river and around the area, as the Hebrew word for a Hebrew-speaking Jew or Hebrew-speaking colony is Ivrí or Ivērí.